-Substantially all of the Company's cash and money market funds are held in four five financial institutions.
+Substantially all of the Company's cash and money market funds are held in five financial institutions.
 Due to their size, the Company believes these financial institutions represent minimal credit risk.
 Deposits may exceed the amount of insurance provided on such deposits by the Federal Deposit Insurance Corporation for U.S. institutions.
 The Company has not experienced any losses on its deposits of cash and cash equivalents.
 The Company believes that it is not exposed to significant credit risk due to the financial position of the depository institutions in which those deposits are held.

 The Company is subject to credit risk from its trade receivables related to its product sales.
 The Company extends credit to specialty pharmaceutical distribution companies within the United States.
 Customer creditworthiness is monitored, and collateral is not required.
 Historically, the Company has not experienced credit losses on its accounts receivable.
 The Company monitors its exposure within accounts receivable and would record a reserve against uncollectible accounts receivable if necessary.
-As of September 30, 2023 March 31, 2024, three customers accounted for 100% of gross accounts receivable; Caremark LLC ("CVS Caremark"), which accounted for 37% 41% of gross accounts receivable; Accredo Health Group, Inc. ("Accredo"), which accounted for 37% 36% of gross accounts receivable; and PANTHERx Specialty Pharmacy LLC ("Pantherx"), which accounted for 26% 23% of gross accounts receivable.
-As of December 31, 2022 December 31, 2023, three customers accounted for 100% of gross accounts receivable; Accredo, which accounted for 39% of gross accounts receivable, CVS Caremark, which accounted for 41% of gross accounts receivable, Accredo, which accounted for 35% 32% of gross accounts receivable; and Pantherx, which accounted for 24% 29% of gross accounts receivable.
+As of March 31, 2024 June 30, 2024, three customers accounted for 100% of gross accounts receivable; Caremark LLC ("CVS Caremark"), which accounted for 41% of gross accounts receivable; Accredo Health Group, Inc. ("Accredo"), which accounted for 36% of gross accounts receivable; and PANTHERx Specialty Pharmacy LLC ("Pantherx"), which accounted for 23% of gross accounts receivable.
+As of December 31, 2023, three customers accounted for 100% of gross accounts receivable; Accredo, which accounted for 39% of gross accounts receivable, CVS Caremark, which accounted for 32% of gross accounts receivable; and Pantherx, which accounted for 29% of gross accounts receivable.

-For the nine three months ended September 30, 2023 March 31, 2024, three customers accounted for 100% of gross product revenues; revenue; CVS Caremark accounted for 37% 42% of gross product revenues; revenue; Accredo accounted for 32% 33% of gross product revenues; revenue; and Pantherx accounted for 31% 25% of gross product revenues; revenue.
-For the nine three months ended September 30, 2022 March 31, 2023, three customers accounted for 100% of gross product revenues; revenue; CVS Caremark accounted for 40% 35% of gross product revenues; revenue; Pantherx accounted for 30% 33% of gross product revenues; revenue; and Accredo accounted for 30% 32% of gross product revenues; revenue.
+For the three six months ended March 31, 2024 June 30, 2024, three customers accounted for 100% of gross product revenue; CVS Caremark accounted for 42% of gross product revenue; Accredo accounted for 33% of gross product revenue; and Pantherx accounted for 25% of gross product revenue.
+For the three six months ended March 31, 2023 June 30, 2023, three customers accounted for 100% of gross product revenue; CVS Caremark accounted for 35% of gross product revenue; Pantherx accounted for 33% of gross product revenue; and Accredo accounted for 32% of gross product revenue.

-The Company depends on a single source supplier for each of its product and a single supplier for its active pharmaceutical ingredient.
+The Company depends on a single supplier for its product and a single supplier for its active pharmaceutical ingredient.